 What Is Implied Consent Law In Minnesota?

 Did you know that if you obtain a driver’s license in Minnesota that you consent to be tested when pulled over on suspicion of drunk or drugged driving?
 Like most states, Minnesota has an implied consent provision in the DUI/DWI laws.
-It also means if you do not allow testing to proceed, you could be charged with test refusal and your driving privileges can be revoked.

 At Groshek Law PA in Minneapolis, our attorneys defend individuals who have been charged with drunk or drugged driving and with refusal to submit to testing, both blood and breath.
 We work diligently to protect the rights of our clients and lessen the penalties they face.